 - Would you like to use fresh, homegrown herbs in your kitchen this Christmas?
 Yes?
 Well this is possible if you plant them in your garden in November.
 Seasonal favourites including Thyme, Sage, Italian Parsley and Rosemary can all be planted now.
 Plant them into a window box or patio pot to produce some fresh pickings of kitchen herbs ideal for the festive season.
 All of the aforementioned herbs are winter hardy and thus will grow during the winter and spring seasons.
 Remember, herbs need be trimmed and picked regularly to encourage new growth.

 - Plant easy-to-grow garlic in your vegetable garden or Vegepod for some great tasting garlic next Summer.
-You can choose from three varieties.
-Firstly, the French Armo bulb.
-This is a medium-flavoured variety with a beautiful flavour.
-Garlic Marco is a strong-flavoured variety suitable for stews and soups.
-Finally, the Wight bulb is packed with flavour and if planted now will be ready to use in July.
+You can choose from a number of varieties including Elephant Garlic.
+Garlic Marco is a strong flavoured variety suitable for stews and soups.

 - It is important at this time of year to remove any algae or moss from patios, pathways, walls or tiles.
 Moss can be slippy and hazardous.
 We recommend removing it by applying a treatment of PAC to all hard surface areas and driveways.
 PAC kills all unwanted green moss quickly and effectively.